apache/parquet-format/CONTRIBUTING.md

    of the PMC any open source Parquet implementation may be acceptable.
    Implementations whose contributors actively participate in the community (e.g. keep their feature matrix up-to-date on the Parquet website) are more likely to be considered.
-If discussed as a requirement in step one, demonstration of integration with a query engine is also required for this step.
+If discussed as a requirement in step 1 above, demonstration of integration with a query engine is also required for this step.
 The implementations must be made available publicly, and they should be fit for inclusion (for example, they were submitted as a pull request against